+Please note that the Working Group has provided additional background and information for most of these recommendations, which can be found in Section 5, covering also the Working Group’s deliberations and full-length recommendations.

-#1 The Working Group could recommend that it is not desirable to make transformation of contact information mandatory.
-Any parties requiring transformation are free to do it ad hoc outside the Domain Name Relay Daemon.
+Recommendation #1 The Working Group recommends that it is not desirable to make transformation of contact information mandatory.
+Any parties requiring transformation are free to do so on an ad hoc basis outside Whois or any replacement system, such as the Registration Data Access Protocol (RDAP).
+If not undertaken voluntarily by registrar/registry (see Recommendation #5), the burden of transformation lies with the requesting party.

-#2 The Working Group could recommend that should be capable of receiving input in the form of non-Latin script contact information.
-However, all data fields of such a new database should be tagged in ASCII to allow easy identification of what the different data entries represent and what language/script has been used by the registered name holder.
+Recommendation #2 Whilst noting that a Whois replacement system should be capable of receiving input in the form of non-ASCII script contact information, the Working Group recommends its data fields be stored and displayed in a way that allows for easy identification of what the different data entries represent and what language(s)/script(s) have been used by the registered name holder.

-#3 The Working Group could recommend that registered name holders enter their contact information data in the language or script appropriate for the language that the registrar operates in.
+Recommendation #3 The Working Group recommends that the language(s) and script(s) supported for registrants to submit their contact information data may be chosen in accordance with gTLD-/ccTLD provider business models.

-#4 The Working Group could recommend that the registrar and registry assure that the data fields are consistent, that the entered contact information data are verified (in accordance with the Registrar Accreditation Agreement (RAA)) and that the data fields are correctly tagged to facilitate transformation if it is ever needed.
+Recommendation #4 The Working Group recommends that, regardless of the language(s)/script(s) used, it is assured that the data fields are consistent to standards in the Registrar Accreditation Agreement (RAA), relevant Consensus Policy, Additional Whois Information Policy (AWIP) and any other applicable polices.
+Entered contact information data are verified, in accordance with the aforementioned Policies and Agreements and the language/script used must be easily identifiable.

-#5 The Working Group could recommend that if registrars wish to perform transformation of contact information, these data should be presented as additional fields (in addition to the local script provided by the registrant), to allow for maximum accuracy.
+Recommendation #5 The Working Group recommends that if the transformation of contact information is performed, and if the Whois replacement system is capable of displaying more than one data set per registered name holder entry, these data should be presented as additional fields (in addition to the authoritative local script fields provided by the registrant) and that these fields be marked as transformed and their source(s) indicated.

-#6 The Working Group could recommend that the field names of the Domain Name Relay Daemon be translated into as many languages as possible.
+Recommendation #6 The Working Group recommends that any Whois replacement system, for example RDAP, remains flexible so that contact information in new scripts/languages can be added and expand its linguistic/script capacity for receiving, storing and displaying contact information data.

+Recommendation #7 The Working Group recommends that these recommendations are coordinated with other Whois modifications where necessary and are implemented and/or applied as soon as a Whois replacement system that can receive, store and display non-ASCII characters, becomes operational.

-#7 Based on recommendations #1-#6, the question of who should bear the burden of translating or transliterating contact information to a single common script is moot.
+Finding in relation to Charter question 2 Based on recommendations #1-#7, the question of who should bear the burden of translating or transliterating contact information to a single common script is moot.

-Note: The Working Group in its discussions so far pointed out that regardless of who decides, it is most likely registrants and registrars that would have to carry the financial burden of translating/transliterating contact information.
-The Community is strongly encouraged to supply its views on this issue, regardless of whether they view mandatory translation/transliteration as recommended.

-1.3 Stakeholder Group / Constituency Statements and Initial Public Comment Period
+1.4 Stakeholder Group / Constituency Statements and Initial Public Comment Period

-For the Preliminary Issue Report, a Public Comment forum was opened from 8 January until 1 March 2013.
-Four (4) comments were received and formed part of the Report of Public Comments.

-The Working Group also requested all GNSO Stakeholder Groups and Constituencies as well as ICANN’s other Supporting Organizations and Advisory Committees to provide feedback and provide statements on their views regarding the question whether to recommend to translate and/or transliterate contact information data.
-Six comments were received and the Working Group summarized the submissions in its comment review tool.
+A public comment forum was opened upon publication of the Preliminary Issue Report of this PDP – the public comment period ran from 8 January until 1 March 2012 and three (3) comments were received.
+The WG also requested all GNSO Stakeholder Groups and Constituencies, as well as other ICANN Support Organizations (SOs) and Advisory Committees (ACs), to submit their statements on the issues raised in the Charter.

+Following the publication of the Initial Report, another public comment forum was opened from 16 December 2014 until 22 February 2015.
+11 comments were submitted and the WG has recorded its responses and deliberations that stemmed from these comments in a Comment Review Tool that can be found in Annex B of this Final Report.

-1.4 Conclusion and Next Steps
+1.5 Conclusion and Next Steps